Local-global principle and integral Tate conjecture for certain varieties: Lawson homology and the filtrations on cohomology

 We first introduce some notations.
-Given a projective algebraic set $S$ parameterizing a family of one dimensional cycles of $X$, there is an induced continuous map between topological groups:
+Given a projective algebraic set $S$ parameterizing an equi-dimensional family of one-cycles of $X$, there is an induced continuous map between topological groups:

-We denote by $I(S)$ the image of this map, i.e. the closed subgroup of $Z_1(X)$ generated by the cycles over $S$, and $K(S)$ the kernal of this map.
+We denote by $I(S)$ the image of this map, i.e. the closed subgroup of $Z_1(X)$ generated by the cycles over $S$, and $K(S)$ the kernel of this map.

 The first observation in the proof of Theorem \ref{thm:surjectivity} is the following. \begin{lem} Let $X$ be a complex smooth projective variety.
-For any class $[L]$ in $L_1H_3(X) =\pi_1(Z_1(X))$, there is a normal projective variety $U$ and a family of equidimensional one cycles $\gamma_U$ over $U$ such that $[L]$ is represented by a continuous map
+For any class $[L]$ in $L_1H_3(X) =\pi_1(Z_1(X))$, there is a normal projective variety $U$ and a family of equi-dimensional one-cycles $\gamma_U$ over $U$ such that $[L]$ is represented by a continuous map

 \end{lem}